Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 According to a 2024 survey by the Kaiser Family Foundation, almost 20 percent of people taking GLP-1 drugs reported getting them online or from a non-medical treatment center.

 While this is risky, it also means there is a substantial group of potential clients outside the traditional medical system.
 That means they aren’t getting referrals for nutritional consultations.
-But this group may need nutritional specialist support more than most.
+However, this group may require more support from a nutritional specialist than most.
 They haven’t been evaluated for risk factors.
 They probably haven’t been fully briefed on side effects, either, or how to deal with them.

-An independent dietitian or nutritionist with marketing savvy and GLP-1 counseling expertise could be the answer.
+An independent dietitian or nutritionist with marketing savvy and expertise in GLP-1 counseling could be the answer.

 Questions People Also Ask About Specializing in Nutritional Counseling for GLP-1 Therapies